deevroman/better-osm-org/README.md

 - + [ ] mass changesets download
 - [x] Settings
 - [x] Hide active note highlight
+- [x] Exact datetime instead of a verbal description

 ### Ideas
 - [ ] Changesets feed like who did it
 - [ ] Show state of way in the past
-- [ ] Exact time instead of a verbal description
 - [ ] Jump to overpass from tags
 - [ ] Show deleted
 - [ ] Hide resolved notes